dl8sd11/Email_Searcher/report.md

 ### Group Analyse

-This query requires us to treat each mail as a edge connecting the sender and the reciever then return the number of connected component and the size of the largest one.
 To maintain connected components, we use disjoint set method instead of graph searching method.

 - Data structure: disjoint set
     - find set: $O(q \times \alpha(n))$
     - merge set: $O(q \times \alpha(n))$

 Since the name of sender and reciever are strings, it's quite inconvenient to handle the graph.
-We remap the name set of size $N$ into a set of integer in range $[0, N)$ using the following algorithm:
+We remap the name set of size $N$ into a set of integer in range $[0, N)$ Finally, the problem can be solved using following algorithm:

-- Push all the names into an array $A$
-- Hash every elements in $A$ to an new array $H$
-- Sort $H$
-- Collect unique items $U$ in $H$
-- Remap function for $str$:
-    - hash $str$ to $h1$
-    - hash $str$ to $h1$
-    - binary search $h1$ on
-    - $str$ is remapped to $i$

-Finally, the problem can be solved using following algorithm:

 - Create $N$ sets to represent every user
 - For every mail: